ÐÇ¿ÕÓ°ÊÓ

 Start Your Journey Early

-Planning ahead can optimize your application process.
-You should 聽24 months before you want to start your studies.
-Also, reach out to family, friends, and others you know who have studied or worked in the US to learn about their experiences.听
+Make the most of your application process by planning ahead.
+You should 24 months before you want to start your studies.
+Also, reach out to family, friends, and others you know who have studied or worked in the US to learn about their experiences.

-With 20 months to go, continue your research and/or work with your recruiter to create a list of target programs.
-Depending on your list, different tests may be required.
-Tests will include postgraduate standardized tests and English language proficiency tests鈥攁nd this is a good time to start studying for them!
+With 20 months to go, continue your research and create a list of target programs.
+Depending on the programs and institutions you’re interested in, different tests may be required for your application.
+Tests will likely include postgraduate standardized tests and English language proficiency tests—and this is a good time to start studying for them!
 Once you know which programs you’re interested in, each program’s requirements can help you determine which standardized test is right for you.

 Understanding Postgraduate Standardized Tests